Holcomb Awards Committee Faculty Fellowship Grant

 HAC grant, and (if applicable) how the new work relates to the

-on Extramural Grant Applications): Applicants who have received
+(Report on Extramural Grant Applications): Applicants who have

-three or more Faculty Research Grants (or Faculty Fellowships) must
+received three or more Faculty Fellowship Grants must provide

 - The proposal should be signed by